 The number of chartered student organizations varies yearly, depending upon student interest.
-Students wishing to pursue a particular interest or concern not covered by existing clubs may apply for a charter through the Office of Student Activities and Housing.
-Some of the existing organizations include the Accounting Society, Alpha Kappa Delta, Anthropology Club, Concerned Veterans, Delta Phi Upsilon, Earth and Marine Science, Economics Club, History Club, Horticulture Club, International Students Association, Karate Club, M.E.CH.A., Political Science Club, Pre-Law Society, Psychology Club, Ski Club, Sociology Association, Society for the Advancement of Management, and Weusi Ujamaa Umoja.
+Students wishing to pursue a particular interest or concern not covered by existing clubs may apply for a charter through the Office of Student Development.
+Some of the existing organizations include the Accounting Society, Alpha Kappa Delta, Anthropology Club, Concerned Veterans, History Club, Horticulture Club, International Students Association, Karate Club, M.E.CH.A., Pre-Law Society, Psychology Club, Ski Club, Sociology Association, and the Society for the Advancement of Management.